-Irish Famine tall ship Jeanie Johnston
+Jeanie Johnston Irish Famine tall ship images

 Jeanie Johnson tall ship moored at Dublin Docklands 2004.